Every Fitness Training Program Needs To Include These 3 Things

 It starts by choosing the best exercises.

-One of the biggest mistakes people make when starting or creating a workout plan is training the obvious muscles ad nauseum.
+One of the biggest mistakes people make when starting or creating a training program is focusing only on the obvious muscles.

 This includes biceps, triceps, and abs.